 No one particularly likes thinking about the time when their will needs to be considered.
-However, when you own property, land, savings or even items of sentimental value, rather than monetary value, you will need a will.
+However, when you own property, land, savings or even items of sentimental value, rather than monetary value, you will need to make a will.
 Similarly, if you have private pensions or a business, it’s important to think about what you want to do with these assets, and who will be responsible for administering your estate.

 What is a will?